 Visual Basic: Windows Controls

-*Distribution Note* The UpDown control is part of a group of ActiveX controls that are found in the MSCOMCT2.OCX file.
-To use the UpDown control in your application, you must add the MSCOMCT2.OCX file to the project.
-When distributing your application, install the MSCOMCT2.OCX file in the user's Microsoft Windows SYSTEM directory.
-For more information on how to add a custom control to a project, see the Programmer's Guide.
+*Distribution* Note To use the Slider control in your application, you must add the MSCOMCTL.OCX file to the project.
+When distributing your application, install the MSCOMCTL.OCX file in the user's Microsoft Windows System or System32 directory.
+For more information on how to add an ActiveX control to a project, see the Programmer's Guide.